What is a State Nature Preserve?

 What to expect when visiting a preserve:

-Most State Nature Preserves contain small parking lots and a trail system.
-Some contain no user access facilities.
-Restrooms, picnic facilities and areas for active recreation are generally not available.
-Each preserve is managed to allow user access with the least amount of physical impact.
-To experience particularly fragile habitats like bogs and fens, boardwalks are often provided.
-Interpretive signage explaining the natural and cultural history of each site is present at many preserves.
+Most State Nature Preserves contain a trail system and small parking lot.
+A few contain no facilities except boundary signs and a entrance sign.
+Restrooms, picnic facilities and areas for active recreation are not available unless connected to a state or local park.
+Each preserve is managed to allow user access with the least amount of physical impact to the rare habitats and species.
+Visitors must stay on the trails at all times and pets are not allowed on the trails in state nature preserves.
+To experience particularly fragile habitats such as bogs and fens, boardwalks are often provided.
+Interpretive signage explaining the natural and cultural history of the site is present at many preserves.

 Prepare for harsh conditions when visiting a preserve.
 Trails are often unimproved, narrow paths that can become muddy and slippery during harsh weather.
 Poison ivy, ticks, mosquitoes and deer flies can be problematic during the appropriate seasons.
 Please plan ahead and dress accordingly to enjoy the natural beauty Ohio’s State Nature Preserves offer.